moshinhoabadi/WhereIsMyBus/README.md

 ![Alt text](images/live_menu.png?raw=true "Title")

 - **The "Analyze Past Data" Section**: On this page, the user can choose a date, a line id, a direction and a vehicle id (from dropdown lists).
 Then, the user can submit the request.
-The applicaiton will return a map with the reports in the current date as described earlier.
+If there are matching reports, The applicaiton will return a map with the reports in the current date as described earlier.
+Otherwise, the application will direct the user to an unique "no data found" page.
 Screenshot of this page:

 ![Alt text](images/analyze.png?raw=true "Title")